R0DR1235/Sokoban/README.md

 # Sokoban
-A simple 2D game based on sokoban.
+A 2D game based on sokoban.